bilalLaeeq/GMrep/README.md

    `If i have hand on exprience in Game Development ,So i will Develop a Game in Metaverse Where people can viusally Play PS,Xbox,etc Racing Games. where they can play with reality `

+2. Muhammad Ahsan:
+     My Idea:

+Give each student an empty balloon and a slip of paper.
+Ask them to write a get-to-know-you question on their paper, such as How many brothers and sisters do you have?
+Do you have any pets?
+What’s one fun thing you did this summer?
+Next, have them put their question inside the balloon, blow it up, and tie the end.

+When everyone is ready, have them gather on the rug, and, on your signal, toss their balloon up in the air.
+Give them a couple of minutes to bat the balloons around, then call stop.
+Have each student grab one balloon and come sit in a circle.
+Go around the circle and, one at a time, have students pop their balloon, read the question inside, and answer the question.